livepeer/docs/docs/installation/‌install-tutorial.md

 1. Open the Firewall to allow the internet to connect to the node, so that when Broadcasters send their livestream they can get through the firewall and land at the correct place.

+	-- Open a firewall port
+	-- create a new rule
+	-- open tcp port

 	Windows -- Windows Defender Firewall with Advanced Security Settings on local computer

 	- Select `inbound rules`